 Many who are experiencing remote work for the first time over the past year have difficulty separating home life from work.

 Instead of just having work pressure to deal with many also have kids at home and their spouses during working hours.
-Which can cause interruptions, delays, and increased stress.
+Which can cause interruptions, delays, work overload and increased stress.